junxit/us-congress-bills-110/metadata.md

 - 2008-07-24 — Introduced in Senate
 - 2008-07-24 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S7281-7286)
 - 2008-07-24 — Sponsor introductory remarks on measure.
 (CR S7280-7281)
+- 2008-09-11 — Committee on the Judiciary.
+Ordered to be reported with amendments favorably.
+- 2008-09-15 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2008-09-15 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2008-09-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 964.